Mukdahan province: Geography

 The province is in the Mekong valley.
 In the west of the province are the Phu Phan mountains, which are covered with thick forests.
 The total forest area is 1,362 km² or 33 percent of provincial area.

 National parks

-There are a total of three national parks, ofwhich two, along with four other national parks, make up region 9 (Ubon Ratchathani) and Phu Pha Yon in region 10 (Udon Thani) of Thailand's protected areas.
+There are a total of three national parks, of which two, along with four other national parks, make up region 9 (Ubon Ratchathani) and Phu Pha Yon in region 10 (Udon Thani) of Thailand's protected areas.